 The Artful Year is available now.
 It includes over 175 family-friendly activities, including art, crafts, recipes, and play ideas.

-Click here to get your copy and you can fill your year with lovely projects.
+Click through on these affiliate links to get your copy and you can fill your year with lovely projects:

 From The Artful Year by Jean Van’t Hul, © 2015 by Jean Van’t Hul.
 Reprinted by arrangement with Roost Books, an imprint of Shambhala Publications, Inc. Boston, MA. www.roostbooks.com